 In these cases, it’s always better to be safe than sorry.
 When it comes to reserve funds, board members will be able to easily resolve any issues concerning the HOA.
 They can carry out necessary changes in a timely manner without burdening the homeowners with additional costs.

-How Much Money Should an HOA Have in Reserve Funds?
+How Much Reserve Should an HOA Have?

 Truthfully, there is no definite answer to this question.
 The amount of money will depend on your community, its features, and its needs.
 With that in mind, it’s highly advisable that every HOA conduct a reserve study regularly.
 This is so that the board can have a better grasp of how much money should be allocated to the reserve fund.